-Although the main global market for glyphosate is agriculture, glyphosate is also used to manage weed growth and improve visibility on non-cultivated areas such as industrial complexes and railway tracks.
+Although the main global market for glyphosate is agriculture, glyphosate is also used to control invasive plants, eliminate noxious weeds from recreational areas, and improve visibility on non-cultivated areas such as industrial complexes and railway tracks.

 When Is Glyphosate Used?

-The time, amount and method of application of glyphosate-based herbicides is extremely precise and specific to the crop and target weed species.
+The time, amount and method of application of glyphosate-based herbicides is specific to the crop and target weed species.
 Farmers often undergo training to use herbicides and they work to adhere to label instructions.
-They also monitor crops closely and use data analytics to ensure application in the right amount, at the right time, in the right places.
+They also monitor crops closely and use data analytics to help apply in the right amount, at the right time, and in the right places.